 7.4.1.
 Equipment capable of detecting an airflow rate of 1.0 litres in one minute shall be attached to the purge inlet and a pressure vessel of sufficient size to have negligible effect on the purge system shall be connected via a switching valve to the purge inlet, or alternatively.

 7.4.2.
-The manufacturer may use a flow meter of his own choosing, if acceptable to the competent authority.
+The manufacturer may use a flow meter of his own choosing, if acceptable to the Type Approval Authority.

 7.4.3.
 The vehicle shall be operated in such a manner that any design feature of the purge system that could restrict purge operation is detected and the circumstances noted.

 7.4.4.
-Whilst the engine is operating within the bounds noted in paragraph 7.4.3. above, the air flow shall be determined by either:
+Whilst the engine is operating within the bounds noted in paragraph 7.4.3., the air flow shall be determined by either:

 7.4.4.1.
-The device indicated in paragraph 7.4.1. above being switched in.
+The device indicated in paragraph 7.4.1. being switched in.
 A pressure drop from atmospheric to a level indicating that a volume of 1.0 litres of air has flowed into the evaporative emission control system within one minute shall be observed; or

 7.4.4.2.
 If an alternative flow measuring device is used, a reading of no less than 1.0 litre per minute shall be detectable.